7 steps to building an engineering competency matrix

 When we published our new Engineering competency matrix in December, we received many emails from teams saying they were working on similar systems.
 Because of this feedback, I want to share the steps we went through, and the lessons we learned, to help teams reach a productive conclusion with much less waste, and in much shorter time, than trying to figure it out from scratch.

-If you want to provide your employees and reports with a clear, agreed-upon, and well-defined path for growth within your organization, then this is for you.
+If you want to provide your employees and reports with a clear, agreed-upon and well-defined path for growth within your organization, then this is for you.

 Step 1: Make this someone’s top priority